forwardemail/forwardemail.net/app/views/faq/index.md

     Important:
   </strong>
   <span>
     If you are on a paid plan, then you must completely skip this step and go to step five!
 If you are not on a paid plan, then your forwarded addresses will be publicly searchable – go to <a href="/my-account/domains" target="_blank" rel="noopener" class="alert-link">My Account <i class="fa fa-angle-right"></i> Domains</a> and upgrade your domain to a paid plan if desired.
 If you would like to learn more about paid plans see our <a rel="noopener" href="/features" class="alert-link">Features</a> page.
-Otherwise you can continue to choose one or more combinations from Option A to Option E listed below.
+Otherwise you can continue to choose one or more combinations from Option A to Option F listed below.
   </span>
 </div>